samsa1/integer-para-mul/README.md

-## How to use this parallel interger multiplication code.
+## How to use this parallel integer multiplication code.

 Assume DIR is this directory.